Barack Obama Will Miss Aretha Franklin’s Funeral, Sends Letter Instead

 Franklin has a long history of performing with presidents.
 Franklin performed at president Jimmy Carter’s inaugural gala in 1977, and then at the inauguration of president Bill Clinton in 1993.
 Franklin performed again for president Clinton in 1999 at the White House Correspondents Association’s dinner, and Clinton awarded her with the National Medal of Arts and Humanities during a White House ceremony later that same year.
 In 2005, President Bush awarded her the Presidential Medal of Freedom.

 Franklin was also selected to perform at Obama’s 2009 inauguration, with a haunting performance of “My Country, ‘Tis of Thee.”
-As previously reported by Inquisitr, Franklin famously moved former president Obama to tears during her performance of her hit song “(You Make Me Feel Like) A Natural Woman” during the 2015 Kennedy Center Honors.
+As previously reported by The Inquisitr, Franklin famously moved former president Obama to tears during her performance of her hit song “(You Make Me Feel Like) A Natural Woman” during the 2015 Kennedy Center Honors.

 Aretha helped define the American experience.
 In her voice, we could feel our history, all of it and in every shade—our power and our pain, our darkness and our light, our quest for redemption and our hard-won respect.
 May the Queen of Soul rest in eternal peace. pic.twitter.com/bfASqKlLc5